• Skip to primary navigation

 Mini loaves after the first bake

-These cookies are part cookie part cracker.
+These cookies are part cookie, part cracker.
 They go great with a cup of coffee, tea or cocoa.
-The also work along side a glass of wine or port.
-Cheese would only work if it is sweetish or fruity like a mango or pineapple stilton or a creamy Brie type cheese.
+They also work alongside a glass of wine or port.
+You could add them to a charcuterie board with sweetish or fruity cheeses, like a mango or pineapple Stilton or a creamy Brie-type cheese.
+Dried apricots would be a good addition too.

 Thin sliced almond thinaddictives on a tray with a large cup of coffee